Digital technology – A safe-use guide for schools

-There are many benefits in learning with digital technologies, but also some challenges and potential risks for students and schools.
-Find information on creating a safe digital environment.
+There are many benefits in learning with digital technologies but there are also challenges and potential risks for students and schools.
+Find information on creating a safe digital environment in our guide for safe and responsible use of digital technology.

 Many schools are using digital technologies like the internet, laptops and tablets to quickly, easily and cost-effectively connect students with a huge range of services and resources.
 All schools want a safe digital environment, so we have developed guidance to help your school achieve this.